microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-gateways.md

 image from [Kerlink](https://www.kerlink.com/product/wirnet-istation/)

-The Kerlink iStation is a carrier-grade LoRaWAN® outdoor gateway which receives radio transmissions from the Microshare IoT devices in and around your building or campus.
-It uses an integrated cellular/mobile connection to send data securely to the Microshare Smart Network.
+The Kerlink iStation is a carrier-grade LoRaWAN® outdoor gateway which receives radio transmissions from the Microshare® IoT devices in and around your building or campus.
+It uses an integrated cellular/mobile connection to send data securely to the Microshare® Smart Network.
 It is fully weatherproof and designed to be installed outdoors but can in some cases be installed internally.
 The Kerlink iStation is most often paired with devices that monitor outdoor activity for solutions such as:

 - Outdoor Temperature Monitoring
 - Leak detection